 What Does Water-Resistant Mean?

 Water-resistant is the lowest level of water protection of the three.
-If a device is labeled as water-resistant it means that the device itself may be built in such a way that it is more difficult for water to get inside of it, or possibly that it is coated with a very light substance that helps improve the device’s chances of surviving an encounter with water.
-Water-resistant is something you see commonly among watches, giving it the power to withstand the average hand-washing or light rain shower.
+If a device is labeled as water-resistant it means that the device’s construction makes it more difficult for water to get inside of it, or possibly that it is coated with a very light substance that helps improve the device’s chances of surviving an encounter with water.
+Water-resistant qualities are great for products such as watches because they help those products withstand light rain or washing your hands.

 What Does Water-Repellent Mean?

-Water-repellent coatings are basically just a step up from water-resistant coatings.
-If a device is labeled as water-repellent it actually possesses the properties in which to, you guessed it, repel water from it, making it hydrophobic.
-A water-repellent device stands a very high chance of being coated with some form of thin-film nanotechnology, whether that is on the inside, outside, or both, and has a much better chance of standing up to water than your average device.
+Water-repellent coatings are the next step up from water-resistant coatings.
+Devices labeled as water-repellent have properties that repel water from them, which makes them hydrophobic.
+Water-repellent devices have a better chance of surviving a watery encounter.
+Most have thin-film nanotechnology, which can coat the inside and outside of an electronic device.
 Many companies claim water-repellency, but the term is heavily debated because a durable water repellent is rare and because of all the questions and unpredictable elements associated with it.

 What Does Waterproof Mean?

-Waterproof’s definition is pretty straightforward, but the concept behind it is not.
-Currently, there is no established industry standard in order for a device to classify as waterproof.
+Defining “waterproof” is simple, but the concept is more complicated.
+Currently, there is no established industry standard to classify a device as waterproof.
 The closest thing currently available, as far as a rating scale is concerned, is the Ingress Protection Rating scale (or IP Code).
-This scale assigns items a rating from 0-8 in terms of how effective the device is at keeping water from entering into it, a.k.a. the ingress of water.
+The IP Code assigns items a rating from 0-8 in terms of how effective the device is at keeping water from entering into it, a process called the ingress of water.
 Obviously, there is one major flaw in this rating system: What about companies, like us here at HZO who are not concerned about keeping water out of a device in order to save it from water damage?
 Our coatings allow water inside devices, but the waterproof material we coat the devices with protects them from any possibility of water damage.
-These companies provide a service that isn’t compatible with what the IP scale measures, but still manage to provide a solution for those customers that want protection from the elements and against the dreaded “death by toilet.”
+HZO’s services have a different intention than the effect the IP scale can measure.
+Still, our coatings help you protect your electronic devices from water damage.

 Using the term waterproof can also be considered a risky move for many companies.
 This is because the term waterproof usually communicates the idea that this is a permanent condition, and that whatever has been ‘waterproofed’ will never fail due to contact with water–no matter the situation.

-With all the controversy surrounding the correct use and end results associated with these terms, it’s no wonder that they are often not used incorrectly.
-It’s also not surprising that the products labeled as water-resistant, water-repellent, or waterproof are often misrepresented due to an incorrect use of labeling.
-With how far technology has come since these terms were first being used, the words themselves almost need new definitions, as well as a new standard to measure the result by, in order to truly represent the possibilities and kinds of technology like HZO that are commercialized and available to device makers now.
-Thw power of nano coatings and parylene coatings can’t be measured by this outdated scale.
+With all the controversy surrounding the correct use and end results associated with these terms, it’s no wonder that many people use them incorrectly.
+It’s also not surprising that the products labeled as water-resistant, water-repellent, or waterproof are often misrepresented due to incorrect labeling.
+With how far technology has come since these terms were first being used, the words themselves almost need new definitions.
+We also need a standard to measure a device’s waterproof qualities and represent the possibilities and kinds of technology like HZO that are commercialized and available to device makers now.
+The power of nano coatings and parylene coatings can’t be measured by this outdated scale.
 This standardized testing would allow HZO to compare themselves to companies that prevent the penetration of water using waterproof fabric, waterproof designing, and conformal coatings processes.

 An HZO Protected World